 Customers have the choice to opt out of unsolicited emails.
 This presents a significant roadblock to sellers who automatically send follow-up review requests to customers.

 The truth of the matter is, most customers won’t leave a review unless there is something in it for them.
 Unfortunately, Amazon has made it more difficult for sellers to incentivize shoppers for their reviews by:

 - Removing reviews for products purchased with a discount code of more than 50%

 - Removing reviews if the platform discovers a close connection between the seller and the reviewer

 Amazon is continually updating its review policy, so make sure you monitor changes often.
 Even one violation could lead to a suspension, or even shutdown, of your listing or account.

 While it may be tempting to recruit those you know to purchase your product and leave reviews, Amazon has sophisticated technology that actively scans for, locates, and reports these violations.

-At the end of the day, while black hat tactics might help in the short run, in the long run it is always best to play by Amazon’s rules to avoid the worse case scenario: an account suspension and possibly no Amazon seller account at all.
+At the end of the day, while black hat tactics might help short-term, in the long run, it is always best to play by Amazon’s rules to avoid the worst-case scenario: an account suspension, and possibly no Amazon seller account at all.

 Best Practices for Reviews: New Products

 Getting reviews can feel like an uphill battle, especially when you’re releasing a new product.
 But you can gain traction early on by soliciting reviews at launch.
 Here are a few tips to help you do just that.